dranidis/go-skat/backlog.md

 # BUG in BIDDING HTML
 	IN HTML if both players have passed the offer to the 3rd is 20 instead of 18

-# GRAND vs SUIT after Bidding
-	Prefer a solid SUIT against a mmm GRAND if bid allows it

 # HTML
 	Change score back at a replay (or do not cound new score)

 # Game Lost?
 	HAND: gs: CJ, HJ, CA, C10, C9, C7, 		HA, H7,		DK, DD